sweisman/cuttlefish/README.md

 Each connection from a client creates a Unix Domain Socket in the `-p` directory, where `commonName` is used as the file name.

-It accepts the following commands to initiate activity on the client:
+It accepts the following plain text commands to initiate activity on the client:
 ```
 CONNECT _LOCAL_PORT_ _REMOTE_DOMAIN_ _REMOTE_PORT_
-eg CONNECT 3389 localhost 3389 # RDP Remote Desktop access
+eg "CONNECT 3389 localhost 3389" # RDP Remote Desktop access

 EXEC _LOCAL_PORT_ _REMOTE_COMMAND_TO_EXECUTE_
-EXEC 0 cmd /C dir /l /b /ad "C:\Program Files\"
+eg 'EXEC 0 cmd /C dir /l /b /ad "C:\Program Files\"'

 FILE _LOCAL_PORT_ _SOURCE_OR_DEST_TO_TRANSFER_
-FILE 0 c:\tmp.txt # if file c:\tmp.txt exists, transfer to server, else transfer to client and create it
+eg "FILE 0 c:\tmp.txt" # if file c:\tmp.txt exists, transfer to server, else transfer to client and create it
 ```

 For the above commands, the `0` means to randomly pick a local port to use for sending and receiving data.
 Alternatively, specify a port.
-The server opens a socket for listening that the invoker is responsible to open and interact with.
 The response to the command includes the local port on the server opened for listening to interact with the client and send/receive data.
+The server opens a TCP socket for listening that the invoker is responsible to connect to and interact with.

-The `CONNECT` and `EXEC` support bidirectional data transfer if the remote command or forwarded network connection supports such.
+The `CONNECT` and `EXEC` operations support bidirectional data transfer if the remote command or forwarded network connection supports such.

 For `EXEC` the socket sends/receives STDIN/STDOUT to/from the running executable on the client.